nemanjan00/rf-basics/pres.md

 # RF 101 - from Hz, to GHz in 1h

+I was told RF is magic, so I decided to really make it into magic

  * I solemnly swear I am up to no good

  * This will be your marauders map for your way around RF